 Daily Dinger: Best MLB Home Run Prop Bet Picks Today (Target Vladimir Guerrero Jr., Freddie Freeman)

-The Los Angeles Dodgers and Toronto Blue Jays face off in Game 4 on Tuesday night after Freddie Freeman’s walk-off heroics in the 18th inning of Game 3.
+The Los Angeles Dodgers and Toronto Blue Jays continue the World Series with an all-important Game 5 on Wednesday night.

-Freeman’s longball was the fifth of the game, four of which came off Dodgers’ bats, including two by Shohei Ohtani.
+There was only one home run in Game 4, but we called it with Vladimir Guerrero Jr. going deep in the second inning.

-At SI Betting, we share our favorite home run props for every day of the MLB season, and there are a pair of sluggers that I’m targeting tonight.
+At SI Betting, we share our favorite home run props for every day of the MLB season, and there are a pair of familiar faces that I’m targeting tonight.

 Odds via DraftKings Sportsbook